MrR-o-b-o-t/rock-paper-scissors/README.md

 These apps are all built without any tutorials, only occasional guidance from mentors and colleagues on very specific tasks when needed.
 This gives me the oppurtunity to really dive into what is going on behind the scenes and gain a better understanding of JavaScript as a whole.
 This game takes a user input by collecting the id of a clicked image, compares that to the computers randomly generated choice, and then displays the results to the screen.
-The user can play as many times as they likes.
+The user can play as many times as they like.
 Give it a try above!
 I will warn you though, JavaScript plays a mean game of Rock Paper Scissors!

 ## Author